MADITIS/sleep-rest-api-flow/rest-api-flow.md

 {
     "userID": "31",
     "durationID": 1
-    "duration": "I would go to sleep easily"
+    "duration": "More than 8 weeks"
 }

 ```